A posteriori error bounds for fully-discrete hp-discontinuous Galerkin timestepping methods for parabolic problems: Introduction

 \section{Introduction}

-Adaptive numerical methods have shown great potential for the accurate and efficient numerical treatment of evolution PDE problems due to their ability to offer localized mesh resolution especially in the context of moving fronts, interfaces, singularities, or layers (both boundary and interior).
-Such numerical methods predominantly admit spatial discretizations of variational type, e.g., finite element methods (FEMs), in order to allow for general, possibly unstructured, dynamic mesh modification.
-FEMs are also ideally suited for deriving mathematically rigorous \aposteriori bounds due to their variational nature.
+Adaptive numerical methods have been shown to provide accurate and efficient numerical treatment of evolution PDEs thanks to their properties for localized mesh resolution especially in the context of moving fronts, interfaces, singularities, or layers (both boundary and interior).
+Such numerical methods predominantly admit spatial discretizations of variational type, e.g., finite element methods (FEMs), which allow for general, possibly unstructured, dynamic mesh modification.
+FEMs are also ideally suited for deriving mathematically rigorous \aposteriori bounds, owing to their variational nature.

-Classical works on adaptive finite element methods for parabolic problems \cite{EJ-I,EJ-II,EJ-IV,EJ-V,EJ-VI} are based on discontinuous Galerkin (\dG) time stepping combined with FEM in space, and proving \aposteriori bounds in various norms using duality techniques.
-The key motivation in using \dG in time, which is also of variational type, is that it naturally allows for spatially-local-time stepping, i.e., different time step sizes in different parts of the spatial domain \cite{J78,EJT85,EJ-I, MB:97}.
+Some of the classical works on adaptive finite element methods for parabolic problems \cite{EJ-I,EJ-II,EJ-IV,EJ-V,EJ-VI} are based on discontinuous Galerkin (\dG) time stepping combined with FEM in space, and proving \aposteriori bounds in various norms using duality techniques.
+The key motivation in using \dG in time, which is also of variational type, is that it naturally allows for spatially-local-time stepping, i.e. different time step sizes in different parts of the spatial domain \cite{J78,EJT85,EJ-I, MB:97}.
 This classical, but as of yet undeveloped in full, concept of local adaptivity in both space and time has the potential of delivering substantial computational savings and even complexity reduction.

 In addition to the ability of Galerkin time marching schemes to employ locally different time step sizes, their variational character also allows for arbitrary variations in the local approximation orders.
 They can therefore be cast naturally into the framework of $hp$-approximation schemes.
 In the context of parabolic PDEs, $hp$-version time marching methods can be used, for instance, to resolve an initial layer in the (otherwise smooth) solution at high algebraic or even exponential rates of convergence, see, e.g., the works~\cite{SchoetzauSchwab00,SchoetzauSchwab01,Gerdes} on linear parabolic PDEs, and also~\cite{MSW1,MSW2} which employ a combination of~$hp$-version time stepping with suitable wavelet spatial discretizations to yield a log-linear complexity algorithm for nonlocal evolution processes involving pseudo-differential operators.
 Additionally, we note the numerical analysis of high-dimensional parabolic problems using sparse grids in space; see~\cite{SchwabPetersdorff}.